 In October 2012, over 40 organisations involved with bioscience in the UK signed a Declaration on Openness on Animal Research.
 They committed to developing a Concordat setting out how they would be more open about the ways in which animals are used in scientific, medical and veterinary research in the UK.
+The Concordat was launched by Understanding Animal Research on 14th May 2014.

 Who wrote the Concordat?

 A Steering Group oversaw the development of the Concordat, and a Working Group represented the interests of the Declaration signatories as the document was written.
-The minutes from both Working and Steering Group meetings will be made available below.

 Steering Group membership

-Wendy Jarrett (UAR – Secretariat)
+Wendy Jarrett (UAR, Secretariat)

 Dr Vicky Robinson (NC3Rs)